 Art&Seek Jr. is one mom‘s quest to find activities to end the seemingly endless chorus of the “I’m Bored Blues” while having fun herself.
 Impossible you say?
 Check back on Tuesdays for kid-friendly events that are fun for adults, too.

 For Rose, the highlight of the holiday season was not caroling, cookie baking, or even a visit with Santa.
-What really got her all goose-pimply with excitement of the premiere of Les Miserables.
+What really got her all goose-pimply with excitement was the premiere of Les Miserables.
 So intense was Rose’s anticipation that for several weeks leading up to the opening of the film every time a Les Miz trailer came on television, she’d stop whatever she was doing and sit mesmerized.
 She even got to the point that she’d use the DVR to rewind the commercials so she could watch them again.
 To say Rose was pumped about seeing this movie is a colossal understatement.

 I had my doubts about the appropriateness of this particular film for a 7-year-old.
 It wasn’t so much the adult situations that concerned me – I’m a master at eye covering when the occasion calls for it.
 It was a running time of 158 minutes and the sheer epicness of the plot that had me wondering if it was right for her.
 I could see her being bored within the first few minutes and then wanting to leave just as I was getting into it.